 Water Sports Outfitter Rockland Walk: This morning enjoy a walk from your accommodation to a sports outfitter where you’ll be geared up for a kayaking adventure.
 Your two-mile walk will give you a chance to intermingle with your group and guides.

 Rockport Harbor Kayaking: Paddle along the coast in a kayak with a guide who will impart local knowledge about the history and biology around you.
 This two hour adventure will take you harbor to harbor from Rockport and gives you a great chance to see some marine and land wildlife.

 Windjammer Cruises: Your genuine Maine sailing adventure awaits you!
-Board an authentic sailboat and ride the waves with the wind in your hair on this windjammer cruise, where you’ll also enjoy dinner on board.
-This fleet of sailboats are the originals established in 1935 and are National Landmarks on Maine’s coast.
+Board an authentic sailboat and ride the waves with the wind in your hair on this windjammer cruise as the sun is setting.

 Ferry to Islesboro Island: From Lincolnville, float to Islesboro Island by ferry.
 Arrive near Grindle Point Sailor’s Lighthouse and enjoy the quintessential east coast views.

 Islesboro Island Biking: Beginning your 29 mile loop bike ride today, take off from the ferry terminal and head to Durkee General Store, about 5.5 miles from the ferry drop-off.
 From there you’ll pedal your way to the stunning Penobscot Bay beaches.
 You’ll be rewarded with beaches surrounded by craggy coastline and tall pines dotting their horizons.
 To end your bike tour, bike back to the ferry terminal.